-- (e) whether to allow for the associated credit risk or whether reinsurance contracts may not be enforceable or may be disputed, as well as the potential distributions from liquidators of past reinsurers. - 10.6.3 If a Central Estimate of a Future Claims Liability net of future Reinsurance Recovery is being evaluated, then the Member needs to consider the Reinsurance Cost associated with this Reinsurance Recovery.
+- 10.6.1.
+The Member must consider whether to make an allowance for any relevant future Reinsurance Recovery and disclose the results of that consideration. - 10.6.2.
+In evaluating any future Reinsurance Recovery, the Member must consider: - (a) the reinsurance program structure, the Reinsurance Recovery Case Estimates (if available); - (b) the past Reinsurance Recovery experience (if available) of the Entity; - (c) how these relate to the assumptions about the future that are being made; - (d) whether the evaluation of Reinsurance Recoveries is consistent with the evaluation of the gross Claim Payments to which they relate; and - (e) whether to allow for the associated credit risk or whether reinsurance contracts may not be enforceable or may be disputed, as well as the potential distributions from liquidators of past reinsurers. - 10.6.3.
+If a Central Estimate of a PL net of future Reinsurance Recovery is being evaluated, then the Member needs to consider the Reinsurance Cost associated with this Reinsurance Recovery.
 Where reinsurance has not yet been arranged, an allowance for Reinsurance Cost needs to be made.
 In projecting the Reinsurance Cost, the Member must consider the terms of any relevant existing reinsurance and any relevant information relating to changes in the reinsurance terms and pricing of the underlying business.

-10.7 Premium Adjustment and Unclosed Premium assumptions
+10.7.
+Premium Adjustment and Unclosed Premium assumptions

-If the FCL is being estimated, then the Member must consider (if relevant):
+If the PL is being estimated, then the Member must consider and disclose (if relevant):